List of songs recorded by Miley Cyrus: Songs

 Billy Ray Cyrus (pictured) collaborated with Cyrus, his daughter, on seven songs.

 Jonas Brothers (pictured) collaborated with Cyrus on "We Got the Party", "Before the Storm" and "Send It On".

 John Travolta (pictured) collaborated with Cyrus on "I Thought I Lost You".

 Beyoncé (pictured) collaborated with Cyrus on "Just Stand Up!" and "II Most Wanted".

 Timbaland (pictured) collaborated with Cyrus on "We Belong to the Music".

 Snoop Dogg (pictured) collaborated with Cyrus on "We Are the World 25 for Haiti" and "Ashtrays and Heartbreaks".

 Bret Michaels (pictured) collaborated with Cyrus on "Nothing to Lose".

 Justin Bieber (pictured) collaborated with Cyrus on "Overbroad".

 Borgore (pictured) collaborated with Cyrus on "Decisions".

 Pharrell Williams (pictured) collaborated with Cyrus on "Doctor (Work It Out)" and co-wrote four songs on Bangerz.
 Cyrus also provided vocals on his song "Come Get It Bae".

 will.i.am (pictured) collaborated with Cyrus on "Fall Down" and "Feelin' Myself".
 He also co-wrote "Do My Thang".

 Mike Will Made It (pictured) collaborated with Cyrus on "23".
 He also co-wrote several songs on Bangerz, She Is Coming and Endless Summer Vacation.

 Wiz Khalifa (pictured) collaborated with Cyrus on "23" and "Feelin' Myself".

 Future (pictured) collaborated with Cyrus on "My Darlin'" and "Real and True".
 He also co-wrote "Love Money Party".

 French Montana (pictured) collaborated with Cyrus on "FU" and "Feelin' Myself".

 Britney Spears (pictured) collaborated with Cyrus on "SMS (Bangerz)".

 Big Sean (pictured) collaborated with Cyrus on "Love Money Party" and "Tangerine".

 The Flaming Lips (pictured) collaborated with Cyrus on "Lucy in the Sky with Diamonds", "A Day in the Life" and "We a Famly".

 Wayne Coyne (pictured) co-wrote eleven songs on Miley Cyrus & Her Dead Petz.

 Joan Jett (pictured) collaborated with Cyrus on "Crimson and Clover", "Androgynous" and "Bad Karma".

 Linda Perry (pictured) wrote "Hands of Love".

-Dolly Parton (pictured) collaborated with Cyrus on "Rainbowland", "Christmas Is" and "Wrecking Ball".
+Dolly Parton (pictured) collaborated with Cyrus on "Rainbowland", "Christmas Is", "Wrecking Ball" and "Light of a Clear Blue Morning".
 Cyrus also covered her song "Jolene".

 Mark Ronson (pictured) collaborated with Cyrus on "Nothing Breaks Like a Heart" and "Happy Xmas (War Is Over)".
 He also co-wrote two songs on She Is Coming and "Dream as One".

 Ariana Grande (pictured) collaborated with Cyrus on "Don't Call Me Angel".

 Lana Del Rey (pictured) collaborated with Cyrus on "Don't Call Me Angel".
 Cyrus also covered her song "Summertime Sadness".

 Elton John (pictured) collaborated with Cyrus on "Nothing Else Matters".
 Cyrus also covered his songs "The Bitch Is Back" and "Don't Let the Sun Go Down on Me".

 Billy Idol (pictured) collaborated with Cyrus on "Night Crawling".

 Stevie Nicks (pictured) collaborated with Cyrus on "Edge of Midnight (Midnight Sky Remix)".

 Dua Lipa (pictured) collaborated with Cyrus on "Prisoner".

 Lil Nas X (pictured) collaborated with Cyrus on "Am I Dreaming".

 The Kid Laroi (pictured) collaborated with Cyrus on the remix of "Without You".

 Brandi Carlile (pictured) collaborated with Cyrus on "Thousand Miles".

 Sia (pictured) collaborated with Cyrus on "Muddy Feet".
 She also co-wrote "Violet Chemistry".